Does Apple Vision Pro Require An iPhone?

 The Apple Vision Pro is now available.
 But does Apple Vision Pro require an iPhone to use?

-TL;DR: Do I need an iPhone to use Apple Vision Pro
+TL;DR: Do I need an iPhone to use Apple Vision Pro?

 - Answer: No, you do not need an iPhone to use the Apple Vision Pro. 🥽